vt-digital-libraries-platform/FixityEventRule/README.md

 The application uses several AWS resources, including Lambda functions, Athema, CloudWatch, and Step Functions.
 These resources are defined in the `template.yaml` file in this project.

 ## Architecure Overview

 <img src="imgs/overview.png" width="600">

+Cloudwatch executes FixityEventRule Lambda function everyday.
+FixityEventRule queries Athena, generate step functions tasks, and executes step functions.
+Step functions do fixity checks for the preservation files stores in S3 and store fixity check results to S3.

+See [DLP Fixity Service](https://github.com/vt-digital-libraries-platform/FixityService) for the detail implementation of the AWS step functions serverless fixity for digital preservation compliance.

 ## Deploy the FixityEventRule application